 eCommerce Testing Ideas

-With various advancements in eCommerce and marketing technology, brands can A/B test nearly all asset.
+With various advancements in eCommerce and marketing technology, brands can A/B test nearly all assets.
 However, we’ve observed that some specific areas are especially well suited for testing.

 Calls to Action

 Consider assessing the color, font-weight, size, capitalization, and shape of the button.
 Each factor influences users in a different manner, so make sure to take your time to evaluate the ways to continue getting better.

 Assess heading, form, button, and image placement.
 All these elements add to the overall user experience helping to make or break the purchase process.